dhruvpithwa/ecommerce-webapp/README.md

 - **Client-Side Hydration**: Ensures a smooth transition from server-side rendering to client-side rendering using Redux.
 - **Responsive Design**: Fully responsive and works across various devices.
 - **Category-Based Routes**: Individual routes for each product category to improve SEO using site maps.
-- **Intersection Observer**: Highlights the product most in view, helping businesses track customer interest.
+- **Intersection Observer**: Highlights the product focussed more in view-port, helping businesses track customer interest.
 - **Refined Filtering & Searching**
 - **Cart Utility**
 - **Modular Component Design**